 You May Have Been Wronged… But Do the Right Thing

-By creating the opportunity for those students you have lost to either return, or to recommend you to others you are doing yourself a big favour.
-If a family’s circumstances change (or if the child endlessly begs to return!) being there with an open door is a great position to be in… unless your incredibly fun piano lessons have landed you with more students than you can handle!
+By creating the opportunity for those students you have lost to either return or to recommend you to others you are doing yourself a big favor; if a family’s circumstances change (or if the child endlessly begs to return!) being there with an open door is a great position to be in… unless your incredibly fun piano lessons have landed you with more students than you can handle!